Archetypes

 - Omegamon (EN: "Omnimon") (RB)

 A deck whose gimmick is to slap a large body directly, which then quickly turbos your level 3 into a boss monster.
 The boss monster provides heavy removal and can demolish security really quickly if left unchecked, and additionally uses <Decode> to spit out the level 3s that formed it if it would be removed.
+Annoyingly, it can also be mixed with Alter-S for a hyper-consistent immune beatdown.

 - Diaboromon (K)